coq-community/autosubst/README.md

 ## Requirements

-- Coq 8.4 or Coq 8.5beta3
+- Coq 8.4 or Coq 8.5rc1
-- ssreflect version 1.4 or 1.5 for some examples
+- ssreflect version 1.6 for some examples